 - Demographic information (e.g. country, preferences and interests);

-- Business metrics (e.g. subscriber numbers, churn rate, ARPU, etc.);
+- Business metrics (e.g. subscriber numbers, churn rate, average revenue per user, etc.);

-- IP address and web activity (e.g. web pages visited, opening e-mails, etc.); and
+- IP address and web activity (e.g. web pages visited, time spent on the website, etc.); and

 What We Do With the Information We Gather

-Paywizard requires the information to understand your needs and to provide you with the relevant service, and in particular for the following reasons:
+Paywizard requires the information to understand your needs and to provide you with the relevant service.
+We use the information for the following reasons:

 - Internal record keeping;